Sangeetha-007/Pet-Recommendation-System/README.md

 This project uses data scraped from Sean Casey Animal Rescue.
 The final dataset can be found in pets.csv

 ## Training the Model
-The model used in this model to predict was done with Cosine Similarity, visualized with PCA and t-SNE.
+The model used to predict was done with Cosine Similarity, visualized with PCA and t-SNE.
 <!--
 The code used to train the model can be found in the src/model.ipynb notebook.
 These were the main steps involved in training the model: